-There are few things better than delicious cookies.
-Chocolate chip, sugar cookies, snickerdoodles, gingersnaps, and more all make for a fantastic treat that doubles as a fun excuse to do some baking.
+There are few things better than delicious chocolatey treats.
+Chocolate chip cookies, chocolate caramel bars, Cuban lunch chocolate bars, hot chocolate stirring spoons and more all make for a fantastic dessert that doubles as a fun excuse to do some baking.

 As good as these are, sometimes you want to mix things up.
-That’s where our amazing chocolate crinkle cookies with butter come in.
+That's where these amazing chocolate crinkle cookies come in.

 Sweet, soft, crunchy, and more, even just a single bite will cement them as one of your all time favorite cookies, though it’s doubtful you’ll stop after eating just one.